Are you visiting New Mexico for the first time? Maybe you are planning a move to the Land of Enchantment or have just relocated?

 There is a lot to look forward to, including some incredibly beautiful landmarks, natural attractions, breathtaking national parks, stunning landscapes, and consistently nice weather.

-Yes, there is much to do, and much to take in when visiting New Mexico or even if you have just moved there, but one of the things that you absolutely need to be aware of is the speed limit and the various speeds you can travel on certain kinds of road and or highway within the state.
+Yes, there is much to do, and much to take in when visiting New Mexico or even if you have just moved there, but one of the things that you absolutely need to be aware of is the speed limit and the various speeds you can travel on certain kinds of and or within the state.

 Knowledge of the speed limits in New Mexico is especially important if you plan to do some driving, whether in the cities, on the highways, through the mountains, or in any of the rural communities.
 That is because speeding in New Mexico can and most likely will attract hefty penalties and fines.